Office of the Vice President for Research and Innovation (OVPRI)

 Honolulu, HI 96822

-Prior to joining OVPRI, Walton previously served as assistant vice provost for research and scholarship at UH Mānoa, where he led strategic research development initiatives, including the materials science initiative that secured major funding and drew campus-wide faculty participation within the first year.
+Previously, Walton served as assistant vice provost for research and scholarship at UH Mānoa, where he led campus-wide strategic research development initiatives.
+He launched the UH materials science initiative, which secured significant external funding and engaged broad faculty participation within its first year.